Leaving Neverland: Critical response

 On Rotten Tomatoes, Leaving Neverland holds an approval rating of 98% based on 96 reviews, with an average score of 8/10.
 Its consensus states: "Crucial and careful, Leaving Neverland gives empathetic breadth and depth to the complicated afterlife of child sexual abuse as experienced by adult survivors."
 On Metacritic, it holds a weighted average of 85 out of 100, indicating "universal acclaim", based on 23 reviews.
+By contrast, sites such as Rotten Tomatoes reported a mixed audience reception.

 In Vanity Fair, Owen Gleiberman described Safechuck and Robson's stories as "overwhelmingly powerful and convincing".
 Hank Stuever of The Washington Post thought the documentary was "riveting" and "devastating", ending his review with a plea: "Turn off the music and listen to these men."
-Melanie McFarland of Salon believed the film's "intent isn't to merely grant these men and their families a platform to air their stories in all their painful fullness, but to place the viewer inside the perspectives of everyone who was taken in by the dream... it does leave the viewer in the thorny clarity of what we know now."
-Matthew Gilbert of The Boston Globe wrote that the film was not "particularly imaginative", yet he admired how it chronicled Robson's and Safechuck's emotional narrative: "It accounts for every stage of their respective recoveries, which are still in progress, including their darkest feelings of fear, denial, and shame."
+Melanie McFarland of Salon believed the "intent isn't to merely grant these men and their families a platform to air their stories in all their painful fullness, but to place the viewer inside the perspectives of everyone who was taken in by the dream... it does leave the viewer in the thorny clarity of what we know now."
+Matthew Gilbert of The Boston Globe wrote that Leaving Neverland was not "particularly imaginative", but admired how it chronicled Robson's and Safechuck's emotional narrative: "It accounts for every stage of their respective recoveries, which are still in progress, including their darkest feelings of fear, denial, and shame."

-In Entertainment Weekly, Kristen Baldwin gave the film a B grade.
+In Entertainment Weekly, Kristen Baldwin gave Leaving Neverland a B grade.
 She criticized it as "woefully one-sided" and concluded: "As a documentary, Leaving Neverland is a failure.
 As a reckoning, though, it is unforgettable."
-In The Hollywood Reporter, Daniel Fienberg wrote: Leaving Neverland is "about the 20+ years...
+In The Hollywood Reporter, Daniel Fienberg wrote that Leaving Neverland is "about the 20+ years...
 Robson and Safechuck [held secrets, lied, covered up] — and the damage that can do — as it is about the alleged crimes."
 He concluded: "It's doubtful you'll feel exactly the same after watching."
 The Daily Telegraph awarded it five out of five, describing it as "a horrifying picture of child abuse".

 David Fear wrote in Rolling Stone: "By offering these men a forum, this doc has clearly chosen a side.
 Yet the thoroughness with which it details this history of allegations, and the way it personalizes them to a startling degree, is hard to shake off."
-IndieWire's David Ehrlich wrote that the film was "dry" and "hardly great cinema", but a "crucial document for a culture that still can't see itself clearly in Michael Jackson's shadow".
-Alissa Wilkinson described the documentary as "a devastating case" that "may forever" change Jackson's legacy.
+IndieWire's David Ehrlich wrote that Leaving Neverland was "dry" and "hardly great cinema", but a "crucial document for a culture that still can't see itself clearly in Michael Jackson's shadow".
+Alissa Wilkinson described it as "a devastating case" that "may forever" change Jackson's legacy.
 In the Chicago Sun-Times, Richard Roeper described it as a "devastating and undeniably persuasive film".
 Leaving Neverland earned the Primetime Emmy Award for Outstanding Documentary or Nonfiction Special and the TCA Award for Outstanding Achievement in News and Information.